collinswm/magic_mushroom/README.md

 2. Identify a series of models to the training data:

 For all models below, fit the model to the training data and apply the fitted data to the test data to predict the 'class' label within the test set (20%)
 -Decision Tree,
 -Gaussian Naive Bayes,
 -Random Forest,
 -K Nearest Neighbour,
 -Logistic Regression

 3.  the output of the models:

-- Report on Classification metrics and visualise:
+-Report on Classification metrics and visualise:
 -Generate and visualise a confusion matrix
 -Create a canned Error Report per model focusing on Precision, Recall, F1 Score, Support -Create an ROC curve visualisation
 -Plot the ROC curve to show False Positives and True Positives